hpi-dhc/PharMe/annotation-interface/CONTRIBUTING.md

 ## Setup for local development

+- Set up and start our [Annotation Server](../annotation-server/CONTRIBUTING.md)
 - Start the database by running `docker compose up` in this directory
 - Start the development server with `yarn dev`
 - You can now access the annotation interface app on `localhost:3001`